keystonejs/keystone/.changeset/ninety-files-teach.md

 '@keystone-6/core': patch
 ---

-Fix return type of findOne to include null, which is returned if no item is found
+Fixes return type of `findOne` to support `null`, which is returned if no item is found